t-prinz/HelloServlet/README-Jenkins-OpenShift-Example.md

 * Click on Display Token
 * Take note of your API token

-## Obtain your OpenShift REST API URL
+## Obtain your OpenShift REST API URL and default project name

 * Using the login command copied above, run it on your system where oc is installed.
 * Once logged in, run the following command to obtain the cluster REST API URL: